Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Sources: Land Links, USDA

-13) You must seize the Confotur program for incredible tax breaks on tourism-related real estate investments
+12) Consider the Confotur program for tax breaks on tourism-related real estate investments

 Thinking about investing in the Dominican Republic?
 The Confotur program could be your golden ticket.